How does grid-connected solar work?

 Find your electricity distributor on the Electricity Distributor section of Victoria’s Energy website.

-System components: panels + inverter
+System components: panels and inverter

 Solar panels